 The Intel budget category of CPUs can get a bit confusing.
-You have the Intel Celeron, Intel Pentium and the Intel Core i3 all in the seemingly “budget” or “entry-level” categories of CPUs.
+You have Intel Celeron, Intel Pentium, and Intel Core i3, all in the seemingly “budget” or “entry-level” categories of CPUs.

-In many instances having so many lines of budget CPUs seems a bit redundant.
-However, there are a plethora of differences between Pentium and Core i3 processors that make them quite distinct from each other.
+Having so many lines of budget CPUs seems a bit redundant.
+However, there are a lot of differences between Pentium and Core i3 processors that make them quite distinct from each other.

-The clear demarcation of price and performance between these two Intel CPUs line make them both still quite viable for their respective market segment.
+The clear distinction of price and performance between these two Intel CPUs lines makes them quite viable for their respective market segment.

 Important Note: When Comparing, Select CPUs from the Same Generation!

-Before comparing any two CPUs or a CPU line it is imperative that you compare them ideally from the same generation.
+Before comparing any two CPUs or a CPU line, it is essential that you compare them ideally from the same generation.

-With that in mind, let us talk about the differences between Intel Pentium and Core i3 CPUs with examples.
+With that in mind, let us discuss the differences between Intel Pentium and Core i3 CPUs with examples.

-Basically, given any CPU generation, the Intel Core i3 has a superior performance to the Intel Pentium CPUs.
+Basically, given any CPU generation, the Intel Core i3 has a superior performance to Intel Pentium.

-For Instance, considering the recent “Comet-Lake” or 10th Generation DESKTOP-BASED Intel CPUs, the Intel Core i3 offers 4 cores whereas the Intel Pentium CPUs offer 2 cores.
+For Instance, considering the recent “Comet-Lake” or 10th Generation DESKTOP-BASED Intel CPUs, the Intel Core i3 offers four cores, whereas the Intel Pentium CPUs offer 2 cores.

 The table below explains the key features considering current 10th Gen (Comet-Lake) CPUs.